ataiva-software/chisel/examples/README.md

 ## Design Philosophy

-These examples follow Chisel's "simple by default" approach:
+These examples follow Forge's "simple by default" approach:

 - **One file per example** - No complex directory structures
 - **Self-contained** - Everything needed is in one place